B00148797/The-Mercenary-Vault/README.md

 ### Thomas Perisse

  - Mapping of the stage
- - Enemies and Enemies Group Prefab
+ - Enemies and Enemies Group Prefab (Comportment when out of the screen, comportment when on the screen etc...)
- - Camera Managing
+ - Camera Managing (Changing POV when the player is changing room)

 ### Leo Destenay